Body Shape Calculator: Complete Guide to Measurements

-Get the most accurate results from body shape calculators by understanding what measurements are needed and how to take them correctly.
+Get accurate results from body shape calculators by learning exactly what measurements you need and how to take them correctly every time.

 Essential Measurements Explained

-Learn exactly where and how to measure for accurate results.
+Understanding exactly where and how to measure is the key to accurate results.

 Bust Measurement

 Wrap the tape around your back and across the fullest part of your bust.
 Keep the tape parallel to the floor.
-Don't compress the tissue.
+Do not compress the tissue.

 Waist Measurement

-Find your natural waistline by bending to the side—it's where your torso creases.
-This is usually above your belly button.
+Find your natural waistline by bending to the side.
+This is where your torso creases, usually above your belly button.
 Measure without sucking in.

 Hip Measurement

 Stand with feet together.
-Wrap the tape around the widest part, usually about 7-8 inches below your waist.
+Wrap the tape around the widest part, usually about 7 to 8 inches below your waist.
 Keep tape parallel to floor.

 Shoulder Measurement (Optional)